pyston/pyston_v1/docs/INSTALLING.md

 Pyston currently only supports installing from source; the following instructions have fairly tested as working on Ubuntu, and are extensively verified as not working on Mac.
 (Please see issue #165 for discussion on enabling OSX support, which is pretty difficult.)

 The build instructions assume that you will put the Pyston source code in `~/pyston` and put the dependencies in `~/pyston_deps`.
 Barring any bugs, you should be free to put them anywhere you'd like, though the instructions in this file would have to be altered before following.
-Also, if you want to change the dependency dir, you'll have to change the value of the the `DEPS_DIR` variable in `src/Makefile`.
+Also, if you want to change the dependency dir, you'll have to change the value of the the `DEPS_DIR` variable in `Makefile`.

 ### Prerequisites